Ohio State Buckeyes football: Bowl games

-Ohio State has played in 54 bowl games in which they are 26–28–0.
-The Buckeyes have been to the Rose Bowl 16 times.
-Below are the team's most recent bowl games.
+Ohio State has played in 59 bowl games in which they are 29–29–0, including one vacated win.
+The Buckeyes have been to the Rose Bowl 17 times.
+As of December 2024, Ohio State has indicated that it will not count CFP First Round games as bowl appearances.
+Below are the bowl appearances under current head coach Ryan Day.